Schedule a Publication

 The default publication method is This Server.
 Reports are published to MCS itself and can be accessed via the MCS URL/IP.

-A PubSat is a small program that sits on a web server.
-This allows reports to be sent from MCS directly to the web server.
-This is a licensed extra so please contact sales for more information.
+A PubSat is a small program that sits on a web server, allowing reports to be sent from MCS directly to that server.
+This is a licensed extra — please contact sales for more information.

-Once the PubSat has been installed on the web server required it will need to be added to MCS.
-To do this click the Manage Publication Satellite link in the page, as shown above.
+Once the PubSat is installed on the web server, it must be added to MCS.
+Click the Manage Publication Satellite link on the page.

 Manage Publication Satellites

-• Alias Name- Aliases are set when a PubSat is installed.
-An alias simply refers to a directory within the web server hierarchy.
-Multiple aliases can be set for one PubSat.
-This allows flexibility to publish to multiple web sites within a web server.
+Alias NameSet during PubSat installation.
+An alias refers to a directory within the web server hierarchy.
+Multiple aliases can be set per PubSat for publishing to multiple sites.

-When a PubSat is deleted all associated aliases will also be deleted.
+Select the PubSat name from the drop-down menu.
+When a PubSat is deleted, all associated aliases are also deleted.

 For Alias